emilymalecbrown/how-british/README.md

 # How British 🇬🇧 | 🇺🇸
 Todos:
-- [x] Analyze the percentage of British spellings in a text</li>
+- [x] Analyze the percentage of British spellings in a text
-- [x] Highlight significant words in the text</li>
+- [x] Highlight significant words in the text
+- [x] Give users the ability to convert a text from British English spelling to US spelling
-- [ ] Give users the ability to convert a text from British English spelling to US spelling</li>
+- [ ] Give users the ability to convert a text from American English spelling to UK spelling
+- [ ] Style
+- [ ] Deploy
+- [ ] Add support for phrases (stretch)

 <hr>
 Technologies currently using: